3 Template Tips for HMI/SCADA Projects

 Templates are a powerful way to accomplish the same goal as copying and pasting, but in a fraction of the time.
-Using templates is a best practice in its own right, but templates are even more powerful when you really understand the different types and how to apply them.
+Using templates is a best practice in its own right as they are made from high-performance HMI examples, but templates are even more powerful when you really understand the different types and how to apply them.

 This tip sheet will introduce you to three types of templates in Ignition and when to use each one, to help you get the most out of them.
 The three template types covered here are static, variable, and indirect.

 Tip 1: Use Static Templates for Simple, Single-Task Components

 Static templates are the simplest type of templates.
 They are basic components that always do the same task.
 You configure a static template once instead of configuring it repeatedly, and you always make changes to it in one place.

 Example: Let’s say you need a simple button to use in your project.
 This button will only do one thing: link to the homepage.
 Even if you place the button in many different sections of your project, it will always link back to the homepage.
 By building this homepage button as a static template, you can configure it in one place instead of configuring it 50 times.